skyiron/web/.github/PULL_REQUEST_TEMPLATE.md

 <!--- What types of changes does your code introduce?
 Mark an x in all the applicable boxes: -->

 - [ ] Bugfix
-- [ ] New feature (an additional functionality that doesn't break existing code)
+- [ ] Enhancement (a change that doesn't break existing code or deployments)
 - [ ] Breaking change (a modification that affects current functionality)
 - [ ] Technical debt (addressing code that needs refactoring or improvements)
 - [ ] Tests (adding or improving tests)